 Booking: Contact Tory Davidson to get Changing Voices to your school or program.

-Changing Voices presentations include two parts: the presentation of an original one-act musical, followed by guided discussions and role-playing exercises that deepen the impact of the performance.
+Changing Voices presentations include two parts: the presentation of an original musical, followed by guided discussions and role-playing exercises that deepen the impact of the performance.
 With guidance from ensemble members, students can safely explore choices and outcomes, with opportunities to determine if the logical consequence of an action is what they would want for themselves.
 The post-performance role-play should also include at least one school or facility staff member that can demonstrate what a young person in need of guidance can expect to happen in real time.